 Where can I rent a car in the Faroe Islands?
 Is it safe to drive alone?
 Are there gas stations on all islands?
 Where can you pick up a rental car in the Faroe Islands?
 Can you drive on all islands?
 Which type of car to choose?
 Are there different options for rental car in Faroe Islands?
 Continue reading for all you need to know about renting a car and driving in Faroe Islands.

-The roads in the Faroe Islands will take you to some out-of-this-world landscapes.
+The Faroe Islands are a road trip paradise and will secure you lots of out-of-this-world landscapes.
 Driving around the Faroe Islands will surely leave you speechless.
 Travellers say they love exploring the Faroe Islands in a rental car because it gives them the freedom to choose their own route and you can experience all attractions at your own pace.

 As you can see on the map above, you will pick up your car at Vagar Airport in the building that says Car Rental Pick up.
 The building is next to the arrival hall.
 There are car rental desks in the building for all car rental companies.

 There is a wide range of car types to choose between for travellers who want to enjoy the freedom of a self-drive holiday.
 Here are 8 things to know before your big Faroe Islands road trip begins.
 One thing is for sure, the coastal roads are filled with endless views.